“Actually my job is NOT to be creative….

 Not the words I wanted to hear halfway through a discovery interview.

-I’d been hired to develop a bespoke Creative Ladder and rollout programme for a mid-sized agency that wanted to make their practise of ‘creative excellence’ more repeatable and scalable across the business.
+I’d been hired to develop a bespoke Creative Ladder and rollout programme for an agency that wanted to make their practise of ‘creative excellence’ more repeatable and scalable across the business.
 But as I spoke to more people, I kept hearing the same thing: creativity wasn’t just misunderstood — the word was actively putting people off.

 So I did what I usually do when a bit stuck: stop looking forward and start looking back.